You are here: Home » Blog » Polyester Strapping » PET Vs PP Strapping: Key Differences And Applications

 PET resin, due to its slow crystallization rate, has poor processing performance and must be thoroughly dried before forming; otherwise, it can affect product quality.

-PP and PET:Pros And Cons
+PP and PET Strapping :Pros And Cons

 Polypropylene is valued for its lightweight, hygienic properties, and excellent heat and chemical resistance, making it suitable for food packaging and medical applications.